 On the flip side, the monthly payment for the mortgage that amortizes remains the same over the course of the loan which provides more certainty, even if you are required to pay a relatively high interest rate.
 Plus, that mortgage does not require you to make a large payment at the end of the loan term so you do not need to worry about coming up with significant funds or refinancing the mortgage.

 Paying more than your required monthly payment is also called mortgage acceleration.
-We provide a thorough overview of How Mortgage Acceleration Works on FREEandCLEAR.
 In short, mortgage acceleration shortens the length of your loan and saves you money on interest expense over the life of your loan.
-You can use our Mortgage Acceleration Calculator to evaluate different acceleration scenarios for your loan.
+The more you overpay, the more you reduce the length of your mortgage and the more money you save.

 You can typically overpay or accelerate your mortgage by any amount over the course of your loan (although please note that a small number of mortgages have prepayment penalties).
 Some people accelerate their mortgage on a monthly basis while others overpay on an annual or periodic basis.

 Additionally, it should not cost you anything to overpay your mortgage and we recommend that you do not use a third party mortgage acceleration service to manage the process.
 Simply add the amount of your overpayment to your mortgage check or send a separate payment to the lender and confirm with the lender that the extra funds are applied to your principal loan balance.

 Use ourMortgage Acceleration Calculatorto understand how much you can save by overpaying your loan

 Finally, given the complexity of your loan you may want to consider refinancing your mortgage.
 The decision to refinance depends on your mortgage rate, loan program, homeowners equity and other factors.